Mexican Taco Pasta

 • Reserve some pasta water.
 The reserved water will take on some of the starch from the pasta and will help the sauce to coat every crevice of each and every shell.

 • Allow the beef to come to room temperature.
-Adding cold meat straight into a hot pan will cause it to release its juices and the ground beef will dry out.
+Adding cold meat straight into a hot pan will cause it to release its juices, and the ground beef will dry out.

 • Don’t crowd the pan.
-The beef will not brown nicely if you try to fit too much of it in a small pan.
+The beef will not brown well if you try to fit too much of it in a small pan.
 You want to be able to spread the beef out, allowing as much surface area to come into contact with the hot pan as possible.

 • Don’t burn the pasta.
 When adding the sauce to the pasta in the final stages of the recipe, use heat carefully.
 You need enough to melt the cheese but not enough to burn the pasta.